Skip to content

 Keep this window open - you’ll see all the MCP server lifecycle events, requests, and responses flow through in real-time.

-Creating the MCP Generator
+Creating the MCP Service

 Terminal window